LukeGrahamLandry/franca/devlog.md

   - debugtext: changing the `(dst,src)_factor_alpha` fixes it. what i had before was stomping the clear-ed thing with the new 0? i can't say i care enough to experiment to understand all the options but it seems to look better now and not break other situations.
 - put objects in the closest room so less dependent on insertion order
+- wasted some time trying to do the project to screen space for debugtext to put coordinates in the world so you can find walls but gave up before it worked.
 - need to render puzzles from multiple rooms at once
 - the most annoying editing thing right now is colouring the walls. what about just opening a repl at whatever wall im looking at.